Noxsios/vai/site/content/docs/design.md

 title: Design
 ---

-At the end of the day, Vai's objective is to orchestrate shell commands from local and remote sources in a sane manner.
+At the end of the day, Vai's objective is to orchestrate scripts from local and remote sources in a sane manner.

+> "Simple things should be simple, complex things should be possible"
+>
+> ~ Alan Kay

 Vai values: